EPA Announces Final Amendments to the Oil Spill Prevention, Control, and Countermeasure (SPCC) Rule

 On December 5, 2008, the Federal Register published EPA's amendments to the SPCC rule in order to provide increased clarity, to tailor requirements to particular industry sectors, and to streamline certain requirements for those facility owners or operators subject to the rule, which should result in greater protection to human health and the environment.

 On April 1, 2009, the Federal Register published EPA's delay of the effective date of the December 5, 2008, Oil Spill Prevention, Control, and Countermeasure final rule.
-This delay is in response to public comments and the Office of Management and Budget's January 21, 2009, memorandum (PDF) (2 pp, 105K, About PDF) regarding regulatory review.
+This delay is in response to public comments and the

 The December 5, 2008, amendments will become effective on January 14, 2010.
 Neither this delay, nor the December 5, 2008, final rule remove any regulatory requirement for owners or operators of facilities in operation before August 16, 2002, to maintain an SPCC Plan in accordance with the SPCC regulations.

 In November 2009, EPA promulgated revisions to the December 2008 amendments.
 EPA either retained or provided minor technical corrections for the majority of the December 2008 provisions.
 EPA removed provisions that excluded farms and oil production facilities from the loading/unloading rack requirements, exempted certain produced water containers at oil production facilities, and provided alternative qualified facilities eligibility criteria for oil production facilities.

 Which provisions finalized in the December 2008 final rule will become effective on January 14, 2010, with technical corrections?

 Exemption for underground oil storage tanks that supply emergency diesel generators at nuclear power generation facilities.